“Nature is not a place to visit, it is home.” – Gary Snyder

-This day long program will focus primarily on practices for creating a long-lasting relationship with wild nature and place.
-We will also learn about (and from) the native plants and animals of the Sespe Wilderness.
-And we will address key concepts and practices essential to land-based living including foraging, native plant medicine, animal tracking, and more.
+This day-long hiking program (up to 5 miles total at a gentle to moderate pace) will focus on mindfully connecting with the native plants and animals of the Ojai Wilderness.
+We will engage practices essential to land-based living including foraging, native plant medicine, animal tracking, and more.

 No experience is required, but participants should be physically capable, free of bodily injury or serious health conditions.
 Participants must be at least 16 years of age.
 Click below for the registration page.

 Noël has been in an ongoing apprenticeship with sacred gardens and wilds of California.
 Her work and interests are dedicated to helping people relate more meaningfully with the land, themselves and each other.
 Noël served as the Program Coordinator for the Esalen Institute Farm & Garden in Big Sur from 2010-2015 – organizing its land-based educational programs and practice of Relational Agriculture, rooted in Esalen’s Gestalt lineage.
 Noël found a deep sense of belonging in the Big Sur wild while hiking the steep trails, learning the history and stories of the place, and experimenting with wild-crafting and homestead arts.
 Noël is certified with NOLS Wilderness First Aid.